 - TMF will use the funds generated from the sale of advanced credits to develop permanently functioning wetlands to offset the project’s unavoidable impacts.

 If you have mitigation needs that affect waters within Tennessee’s boundaries, the Tennessee Mitigation Fund could be the right solution.
 TMF offers sound experience and natural resources management expertise in providing applicants a timely and financially responsible solution.
-Call program manager Chris Roberts at 615-353-1133 for more information.
+Call Director of Conservation Chris Roberts at (615) 353-1133 for more information.